AshiteshSingh/AshiteshSingh/README.md

-Hi, I’m Ashitesh Singh 👋
+Ashitesh Singh
-I’m an AI enthusiast passionate about contributing to open-source projects and building innovative solutions.
+AI Enthusiast | Open Source Contributor

-I specialize in x64 Assembly (Reverse Engineering), Python, and Machine Learning APIs, with additional experience in data analytics.
-Currently, I’m working on Generative AI projects, exploring LangChain, and developing with open-source LLMs—especially DeepSeek, my personal favorite.
+Specializing in x64 Assembly (Reverse Engineering), Python, and Machine Learning APIs.
+Currently focused on Generative AI using LangChain and DeepSeek, while actively contributing to TensorFlow and various open-source projects.

-I’m also actively expanding my skills in Deep Learning, TensorFlow, and advanced AI architectures.

 Here are some of the technologies I work with: